{{ brewPathStageLabel }} Hot water Coffee bed Brew ice {{ visualIceMarker }}

 Is brew ice the same as serving ice?

 No. Brew ice in server is part of the recipe water and is expected to melt into the drink.
-Serving ice added after brewing is extra and can dilute the cup further.
+Serving ice added after brewing is extra dilution unless you included it in Finished iced coffee.

 Why is hot brew water lower than total recipe water?

-Because Total recipe water includes both hot brew water and brew ice meltwater.
-The ice share removes part of the water from the kettle pour and places it in the server.
+Total recipe water includes both hot brew water and brew ice meltwater.
+The ice share moves part of the recipe water from the kettle into the server.

-Can this plan be used for cold brew?
+Can the recipe be used for cold brew?

 Glossary: